neuralmagic/deepsparse/examples/aws-serverless/README.md

    or

-   - **Batch Inference Infrastructure** which creates a serverless environment on AWS Fargate via a AWS Batch job triggered by Lambda in a Cloudformation stack.
+   - **Batch Inference Infrastructure** which creates a serverless environment on AWS Fargate via an AWS Batch job triggered by Lambda in a Cloudformation stack.

 ## Requirements
 The following credentials, tools, and libraries are also required: